Xacfran/Genome-Annotation-with-Braker3/README.md

 singularity exec -B $PWD:$PWD braker3.sif cp /opt/BRAKER/example/singularity-tests/test3.sh .
 ```

-This will download 3 test scripts that will run BRAKER3 in different modes.
-For this tutorial we will only use the first one, but you can try the others on your own.
-You can run the script with `bash test1.sh`.
+ For this tutorial we will only use the first one `test1.sh`, but you can try the others on your own.
+Run the script with `bash test1.sh`.

-After some minutes you will see a directory called `test1` with the results of the annotation.
+After a few minutes you will notice a directory named `test1` containing the annotation results.
 You can take a look at the files with `ls test1`.
-If you see the files `braker.gtf`, `braker.aa` and `braker.codingseq`, and if they are not empty, then everything worked fine.
-Now moving on with our own data.
+If you see the files: `braker.gtf`, `braker.aa` and `braker.codingseq`, and they are not empty, then everything worked fine.
+Let's proceed with our own data.

 ### Annotating a bat genome assembly